 Mapping caps lock to escape when pressed once and control when held makes a lot of sense.
 Many combinations become easier and more comfortable.
-We all know the more time spent on the home row, the more Vim efficiency and speed we get.
+More time spent on the home row leads to speedier Vim usage.

 Seeing as the main point of this rebinding is largely Vim-fu, making several quick keystrokes involving a change of mode has to work perfectly.
 Unfortunately, XCape frequently misses input causing minor confusion at best and leaving you making random incorrect keystrokes in Normal mode at worst.